 05 of 11

-The dwarf Cavendish banana tree is 8 to 10 feet tall.
-Grow it in zones 9 to 10.
-The fruit is sweet and 3 to 6 inches long.
-The big, tropical leaves lend an aesthetic value to the landscape.
-It is self-fertile.
+The dwarf Cavendish banana matures at 8 to 10 feet tall. and grows best in zones 9 to 10.
+The fruit is small at just 3 to 6 inches long but is sweet like its bigger cousins.
+The big, tropical leaves lend interest to the landscape and can be grown in pots indoors.
+Banana plants are self-pollinating.

 06 of 11